 James and Cailyn from the Canva team ensured that HubSpot stayed on the ball with all the latest product updates, kept the team on track with new developments, and listened actively to feedback to provide the best possible solutions and outcomes.
 They brought dedicated expertise that is constantly at hand every step of the way for the HubSpot team.

-It's been 18 months since Canva for Enterprise was integrated, and today the Canva team continues to support HubSpot's business growth at scale.
+It's been 18 months since Canva for Teams was integrated, and today the Canva team continues to support HubSpot's business growth at scale.

-In a study done by McKinsey & Company, strong brands outperformed weak brands by 20%.
+In a study done by McKinsey & Company(opens in a new tab or window), strong brands outperformed weak brands by 20%.
 That is why maintaining brand consistency across markets is a highly critical task.
 An efficient design system supported by an all-in-one design platform that every global office can easily access is the most effective way to create brand consistency and scale a universally recognized and valued global brand like HubSpot.

 For HubSpot, Canva brings a win-win situation to both marketing and design teams.
 It has enabled their design leader Jenn Proud to empower all its marketers to design quickly and stay on-brand while ensuring her experienced designers have time to work on high-value marketing activities that meet business and stakeholder objectives.